 Ben leads the team in incentivising the investment in power CCS technology, enabled through delivering robust policy.
 Ben started his career in 2007 at National Grid within the Electricity System Operator, where he held various commercial and delivery roles, all focused on delivering affordable, secure and increasingly decarbonised power.

 With over 21 years of experience working in engineering, on both the Professional Engineering Institution and in a corporate engineering environment, Emma Thompson MSOE is well versed in the engineering world.
-As an accomplished Head of Business Operations/Designate Executive Director, Emma not only brings a wealth of experience in driving organisational efficiency, optimising processes, and fostering growth but also a passion for the engineering sector.
+As an accomplished Executive Director, Emma not only brings a wealth of experience in driving organisational efficiency, optimising processes, and fostering growth but also a passion for the engineering sector.
 Emma is driven by a passion for optimising operations, boosting productivity, and orchestrating flawless execution across departments, establishing herself as a formidable presence.
 Her key responsibilities include spearheading process reengineering initiatives, enhancing operational efficiency, developing strategic plans to align business operations with company objectives, collaborating with internal and external stakeholders to drive revenue growth and market expansion, and cultivating high-performing teams while fostering a culture of continuous improvement.

 Emma became the Chief Executive of the Society for the Environment, the Chartered Organisation responsible for registering environmental professionals, in 2015.
 Emma is a Chartered Environmentalist and Fellow of IOM3 as well as a Chartered Fellow of the Chartered Management Institute and a graduate of the Goldman Sachs 10k Small Business Programme.
 As well as the Chair of the IOM3 Sustainability Development Group (SDG), Emma is a member of the UK Government’s Green Apprenticeships Advisory Panel (GAAP) and a Board Member of the Future Water Association.